hamidds/Othello_AIProject/README.md

 * Phase 2
-   * The goal of this phase was to implement an appropraite **minimax algorithm** in order to play with the user. in order to improve our performance, we need to prune the minimax tree which can become really large.
+   * The goal of this phase was to implement an appropraite **minimax algorithm** in order to play with the user. in order to improve the algorithm's performance, we need to prune the minimax tree which can become really large.
 Therfore we use **alpha-beta pruning algorthim**.